DonaldKerr/dump/README.md

-Dump folder for storing stuff.
+Dump folder for storing things.